-This was covered somewhat in the first strategy article - and, in fact, there's no reason why you can't combine this with one of the other two strategies mentioned here.
-One of the great benefits of article marketing sites is their high status with major search engines like Google.
+This was covered somewhat in the first strategy article – and, in fact, there’s no reason why you can’t combine this with one of the other two strategies mentioned here.
+One of the great benefits of article marketing sites is their high rankings with major search engines like Google.

 A link back to your site from an article you’ve posted can be worth a lot when it comes to rankings.
 Some marketers prefer to go for quantity, having lots of “spun,” nonsense articles posted to hundreds of article sites.

-In actual fact, you are better to simply post quality articles to the best, highest PageRank article marketing sites to get the best results, as this appears much less "spammy" from Google's point of view.
+In fact, you are better to simply post quality articles to the best, highest PageRank article marketing sites to get the best results, as this appears much less “spammy” from Google’s point of view.

-This strategy doesn't even have to have a MWR with respect to readers, as its purpose is to boost the rankings of a site - the site itself will then generate the MWR from it's increased traffic.
+This strategy doesn’t even have to have a MWR with respect to readers, as its purpose is to boost the rankings of a site.
+The site itself will then generate the MWR from it’s increased traffic.